 A little over two hours from Cincinnati is one of Ohio’s most popular caves is Old Man’s cave located in Hocking Hills.
 Many hikers choose to start at the Upper Falls because the Grandma Gatewood Trail begins its six-mile course connecting three of the park’s areas: Old Man’s Cave to Cedar Falls to Ash Cave.

 However, for those seeking a quick peek a short hike from the designated parking area will leave you with a beautiful view of the cave.
 This natural wonder is fun to visit anytime, however for a less crowded and more serene visit try going in the winter months.
 The frozen waterfalls truly make it a spectacular sight.

 Walkthrough The Vibrant And Eclectic Town Of Yellow Springs

-From a lively downtown scene to sipping on ice-cold brews from Yellow Springs Brewery, this one of our favorite day trips from Cincinnati to make with or without kids in tow.
-Yellow Springs, OH is full of laid back coffee shops, unusual boutiques and plenty of delicious food.
+From a lively downtown scene to sipping on ice-cold brews from Yellow Springs Brewery, this one of our favorite days trips from Cincinnati to make with or without kids in tow.
+Yellow Springs, OH is full of laid back coffee shops, unusual boutiques, and plenty of delicious food.